xl9p/2DT304_ESP-IDF_Project/README.md

 **Because of the way we separated the work we didn't use any colloborative tools to synchronize the work.
 Therefore, there will be no commit history.**

+## About
+This repository contains code for the hardware part of the project (ESP32).
+The web portion of the code can be found at https://github.com/Nocxium/People_Counter_WS

 ## Code Structure

 Here is a brief overview of the project's directory structure: